isginf/rrdscout/README.txt

 - Aggregated graphs
 - Multi-line graphs

-The installation process for different evironments is described in the file INSTALL.txt For a quick evaluation setup try the development server version by running
+The installation process for different environments is described in the file INSTALL.txt For a quick evaluation setup try the development server version by running

 ./run.py [ip] [port]